mjc-school/MJC-School/stage #0/module #1. Java Overview/content.md

 ### Main Features of Java:
 - Object-oriented programming.
 - Simplicity.
 - Security.
-Can't access memory directly
+Can't access memory directly.
 - Cross-platform.
 Can be run on any platform where the JRE is installed.
 - Automatic garbage collection.
 The memory does not need to be explicitly cleared.

 **As Java has evolved, many features have been added.
 Some of them:**

-- Java 5.
+Java 5:
 - Generics
 - Annotations
 - Autoboxing/unboxing